nickgerace/nickgerace.dev/_posts/2020-05-22-why-i-use-fedora.md

 A clear vision, good frameworks for teamwork, and a balanced release cycle are what make Fedora stand out amongst other distributions.

-...and I haven't mentioned FOSS!
+And...
+I haven't mentioned FOSS!

 ## Free and Open Source Software